hero-007/J.A.R.V.I.S---Intelligent-Personnel-Assistance/README.md

 6: Get you articles from wiki-pedia <br />
 7: Search for books that you like or want to buy <br />
 8: Allows you to search any video on youtube on voice command<br />
-9: Shows you result of general query that you ask it with on the browser <br/>
+9: Shows you result of general query that you ask it on the browser <br/>
 <br/>
 More functionalities will be added soon.